renovatebot/renovate-approve-bot-bitbucket-cloud/README.md

 For Github, see [renovatebot/renovate-approve-bot](https://github.com/renovatebot/renovate-approve-bot).

-## How It Works
+## How it works

-On a each run, the bot does:
+On each run, the bot will:

 1. Get all the open PRs from the Renovate Bot user
-2. Filter out PRs where "automerge" is not enabled
+2. Filter out PRs where "automerge" is disabled
 3. Approve the "automerge" PRs

 ## Usage